 - To cite the quote’s author, write his or her name below the quote text, then switch to the HTML Editor and add the author’s name.

 - Add a new Post and select the Link post format under the Post Format module.

 - After you add the link text, link it to the URL you want.

-You can display content in two columns by wrapping a div element with the class “twocolumn” around your content in the HTML Editor:
+You can display content in two columns by wrapping a div element with the class “twocolumn”, then two paragraph elements with the class “half-width” around your content in the HTML Editor:

 Drop caps let you stylize the first letter in a post or page.
 To create a drop cap, switch to the HTML Editor and wrap the first letter in a span with “dropcap” as the class.